Modern Views of Machine Learning for Precision Psychiatry: Explainable AI and Causality Testing in Psychiatry

-Neuroimaging also provides a passive sensing approach to observe the (correlational) brain-behavior relationship.
-However, correlation is not the same as causation.
+Neuroimaging provides a passive sensing approach to observe the (correlational) brain-behavior relationship.
+However, correlation is different from causation.
 Correlational dependencies describe associations of measurements that experiments do not control, whereas causal dependencies link a dependent variable to an experimentally controlled variable.
 The key concept in causal inference is to introduce randomization to perturb the mapping.
-The relationship between every dependable variable and the randomized variable is causal, whereas the relationship between non-randomized variables and behavior, remains correlational \cite{jazayeri2017navigating}.
-Closed-loop experimental design would help to test the potential causality \cite{chen2021improving}.
+The relationship between every dependable variable and the randomized variable is causal, whereas the relationship between non-randomized variables and behavior, remains correlational \citep{jazayeri2017navigating}.
+Closed-loop experimental design would help to test the potential causality \citep{chen2021improving}.
 In human experiments, we classify closed-loop testing into two categories: one being fully automated, and the other being closed-human-in-the-loop.

-In this section, we will systematically review several important topics along these lines.
-We will review some ``glass box'' ML models in the literature (Section 7.1), provides a brief introduction on neuroimaging-based circuit-level modeling (Section 7.2), and adaptive neuromodulation (Section 7.3).
-We argue that combining these efforts in the loop (“Neuroimaging $\rightarrow$ Circuit modeling $\rightarrow$ Neurostimulation $\rightarrow$ Observing behaviors $\rightarrow$ Revising models”, Fig.~\ref{fig_XAI}A) will provide an effective way towards interpretable neuropsychiatry in understanding brain-behavior causation.
+In what follows, we will systematically review several important topics along these lines.
+We will present some ``glass box'' ML models in the literature (Section \ref{section-XAI-1}), then introduce neuroimaging-based circuit-level modeling (Section \ref{section-XAI-2}) and adaptive neuromodulation (Section \ref{section-XAI-3}).
+We argue that combining these efforts in the loop (“Neuroimaging $\rightarrow$ Circuit modeling $\rightarrow$ Neurostimulation $\rightarrow$ Observing behaviors $\rightarrow$ Revising models”, Figure~\ref{fig_XAI}A) will provide an effective way towards interpretable neuropsychiatry in understanding brain-behavior causation.